dirien/docs-3/docs/README.md

 * To get a public IP address for your IngressController or services on a Kubernetes cluster
 * To access your homelab, Owncloud instance, FreeNAS, or Raspberry Pi cluster using SSH and HTTPS
 * As a freelancer, you can share a blog or website with a client or with your team
-* As an alternative to SaaS and or proprietary offerings such as [Ngrok](https://ngrok.io) and [Argo Tunnel](https://www.cloudflare.com/en-gb/products/argo-tunnel/) where you can use your own DNS, and decide your own rate-limits
+* As an alternative to SaaS tunnels which enforce certain rate-limits, random ports or prevent custom DNS

 ## Concept